DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Video Filtering Pipeline

-\textbf{Step 4: Filtering Criteria.} Let $c(S)$ denote the count of active features (sum of binary values) within a specific category $S$.
-A video $v$ is considered relevant and retained in the dataset if and only if it satisfies the composite condition $C_{valid}$:
+\textbf{Step 4: Filtering criteria.} Let $c(S)$ denote the count of active features within category $S$, computed as the sum of binary indicator values.
+A video $v$ is retained in the dataset if and only if it satisfies the composite validity condition $C_{valid}(v)$, defined as follows: